dottorepie/synthf/README.md

 ~eny time the software opens synthf has a new random timbre

 ~use server window gain slider to adjust limiting of drive

+~feel free to use an image of your choosing for background

+~recommended use: musical autonomon, laptop orchestra, beatmaking